Strasbourg Grand Est, France Travel Guide

 Stay hydrated, seek shade during heatwaves in the summer, wear light clothing.

-No specific vaccinations are required for entry to France.
+No particular shots are needed for entry to France.

-Tick-borne Encephalitis (TBE) & Lyme Disease are possible in forested regions in spring/summer.
+Tick-borne Encephalitis (TBE) & Lyme Disease are possible in forested zones during spring/summer.
 Use insect repellent and check your body after outdoor activities.

-During winter months, colds and flu are common.
-Dress warmly in layers and keep good hand hygiene.
+During the colder months of the year, colds and flu are common.
+Dress warmly in layers and practice good hand hygiene.

 See your doctor or a travel clinic for personalized advice.